 Cognitive APIs and data analysis

 In addition, some open APIs are used for data analysis thanks to their cognitive capabilities.
 The cognitive APIs are relatively new.
-They accept requests from a system in a specific format and then pass them on to another system which will deliver analysis as a response.
+They accept requests from a system in a specific format and then pass them on to another system that will deliver analysis as a response.
 This analysis will be transmitted again to the first system.

 APIs also allow faster access to data storage for big data applications.
 This makes it possible to find, process, and analyze information more quickly.